 The NexStar product line today is actually three separate lines of products.
-The NexStar SLT line, which they describe as “Designed to be an affordable entry level to mid-level computerized GoTo telescope,” constitutes their lower-end tier and includes Newtonian, Refractor, and Maksutov-Cassegrain optical tubes on their NexStar SE mount.
+The NexStar SLT line, which they describe as “Designed to be an affordable entry level to mid-level computerized GoTo telescope,” constitutes their lower-end tier and includes Newtonian, Refractor, and Maksutov-Cassegrain optical tubes on their NexStar SLT mount.

-The NexStar SE line includes a 4-inch Maksutov and 5, 6, and 8-inch Schmidt-Cassegrain optical tubes, all painted Celestron Orange as an homage to the legendary Orange Tube C8 that made the company’s name in the 1970s.
+The NexStar SE line includes a 4-inch Maksutov and 5, 6, and 8-inch Schmidt-Cassegrain optical tubes, all painted orange as an homage to the legendary Orange Tube C8 that made the company’s name in the 1970s.
 These all appear to be targeted at amateurs looking for an easy-to-use GoTo system that doesn’t cut corners on the optical capabilities.

 The NexStar 6SE Overview

-The 6SE is arguably the most popular of the line.
+The 6SE is arguably the most popular of the NexStar SE line.
 It comes with Celestron’s popular 6-inch Schmidt Cassegrain Telescope, which has an actual aperture of 150 mm and focal length of 1,500 mm, giving it a focal ratio of f/10, which is typical of most SCTs.
 The OTA comes on a Vixen-style dovetail bar, which fits into the dovetail saddle on the mount.

 The mount is altitude-azimuth single-arm fork-style mount with a total instrument payload capacity of 12 lbs.
-It comes with a 1.25” Diagonal and 25 mm eyepiece and Celestron’s Star Pointer, which is a zero-power red-dot-style finder.
+It comes with a 1.25” prism diagonal, 25 mm Plossl eyepiece (providing 60x when used with the 6SE) and Celestron’s StarPointer, which is a zero-power red-dot-style finder.

 The mount for the 6SE weighs in at only 11 lbs. and comes with a tripod with 2” stainless steel legs which weigh in at 9lbs.
-The total package, then, comes in at under 40 lbs. and can be broken down into very manageable components.
+The total package comes in at under 40 lbs. and can be broken down into very manageable components.
 This makes it convenient for transport or for people who don’t want to haul a large scope up and down the stairs of an apartment building.

 The mount is compatible with the latest generations of Celestron’s NexStar hand control, which contains over 40,000 objects in its database, along with the ability for users to define up to 200 of their own objects.
-The NexStar system offers five different alignment options from the user-friendly Sky Align system to one-star and two-star alignments and even a quick-alignment which uses the previous alignment data.
+The NexStar system offers five different alignment options from the user-friendly SkyAlign system to one-star and two-star alignments and even a quick-alignment which uses the previous alignment data.

 The 6-inch OTA provides a good balance between light gathering capability, magnification, size, weight, and cost.
 When matched up with a good eyepiece, it can offer excellent views of Mars, Jupiter, and Saturn, as well as the Moon, even under light polluted skies.
-Under fairly clear, dark skies, all of the objects in the Messier and Caldwell catalogs should be visible, as well as a good portion of the NGC catalog.
+Under fairly clear, dark skies, all of the objects in the Messier catalog should be visible, as well as a good portion of the NGC catalog.